Billy Butcher: Season 1 (2019)

-Season Two (2020)
+Season 2 (2020)

-In season two following the events of Butcher, Billy reunites with The Boys.
-In "Over the Hill with the Swords of a Thousand Men", Butcher steals a yacht and makes a deal with Mallory to transport Kenji to a rendezvous point, in return, Grace will give Butcher Becca's location.
-As the Boys transport Kenji, tension is still raw between Butcher and Hughie as Hughie punches Butcher for hitting him last time.
-Furthermore, when The Boys watch a news article about Compound V being exposed to the public, all the members except Butcher enthusiastically congratulate Hughie.
-Butcher then reminds them all that their work is not done and they must keep their eyes on the ball because "shit can go sideways just like that."
-Butcher's predictions come true, when The Boys are intercepted by a police helicopter telling them they're under arrest for stealing the yacht.
-Butcher attempts to reason with the helicopter, however Kenji breaks free from his restraints and attempts to attack Butcher and MM.
-However Kenji is shoved by Kimiko and instead hits the helicopter with his telekinetic attack.
-With the helicopter down, Butcher reasons that they have to move now or else more will come.
-Hughie is reluctant, saying that the police officers could still be alive and they need to check the wreckage, but Butcher reasons the men are already dead and they will be too if they don't keep moving.
-Things only escalate when the yacht is attacked by The Deep, forcing The Boys to transport Kenji using a spare speedboat on the back.
-While racing to the shoreline, their path is blocked by a whale, so Butcher rams through it.
-Determined to stay moving, Butcher commands The Boys to improvise and escape through a nearby Storm drain.
-Hughie however is reluctant and in shock, but eventually follows behind.
-The Seven arrive, Homelander and Starlight corner Hughie.
-Butcher then distracts Homelander long enough for Kenji to round the corner and neutralize Homelander by burying him in rubble.
+In season 2, following the events of Butcher, Billy reunites with The Boys.
+In "Over the Hill with the Swords of a Thousand Men", he steals a yacht and makes a deal with Mallory to transport Kenji to a rendezvous point.
+In return, Grace will give Butcher Becca's location.
+As the Boys transport Kenji, tension is raw between Butcher and Hughie as Hughie punches Butcher for hitting him last time.
+Furthermore, when The Boys watch a news article about Compound V being exposed to the public, all the members except Butcher congratulate Hughie.
+The Boys are intercepted by a police helicopter and are told they are under arrest for stealing the yacht.
+Kenji breaks free from his restraints and attempts to attack Butcher and MM.
+Kimiko shoves him, and he instead downs the helicopter with his telekinetic attack.
+Things escalate when the yacht is attacked by The Deep, forcing The Boys to transport Kenji using a spare speedboat.
+While they are racing to the shoreline, their path is blocked by a whale, so Butcher rams through it.
+Determined to stay moving, Butcher commands The Boys to escape through a storm drain.
+The Seven arrive, and Butcher distracts Homelander long enough for Kenji to bury him in rubble.
 The Boys fail to recover Kenji and transport him, as Kenji is killed by Stormfront.